-It is also interesting to see how the types of words used in writing predict academic achievement.
+Types of words used in writing also predict academic achievement.
 Students in college who use a higher percentage of nouns and lower percentage of verbs and pronouns typically make higher grades.
 It doesn’t really seem to matter whether they are majoring in liberal arts, science or engineering.
-The use of a large number of concrete nouns reflects the student’s ability to sort and categorize and be specific about ideas.
+The use of a large number of concrete nouns reflects the student’s ability to sort, categorize and be specific about ideas.
 More pronouns were typically found in narrative or “story-telling” typed of writing.
-Interestingly the use of more concrete terms actually shows higher comprehension than the use of abstract words.
+The use of more concrete terms actually shows higher comprehension than the use of abstract words.